m4n0b0dy/Doom/README.md

 ```
 pull_links(page_link, app, sng_scr=False)
 ```
-This sub function pulls a list of links to feed into scraper.
-It may run twice if artist page is in certain format (auto detects)\<br/>
+#####This sub function pulls a list of links to feed into scraper.
+It may run twice if artist page is in certain format (auto detects)\
 page_link: link to page pulling links from\
 app: specialized character appending for certain artist pages\
 sng_scr = False: indicating if it's one of those special artists\